aguspray001/IFSA2--Surveillance-System-Illegal-Fisihing-Prevention-Using-Convolutional-Neural-Networks/README.md

 **(a) Graphical User Interface for Mapping and Detection System and (b) Graphical User Interface for Hull Plate Number Classification**

-**The hull number plate classification has been conducted by using the feature match method (SIFT algorithm for feature extraction and KNN (K-Nearest Neighbor) for match the feature), this is the visualization for clearly explanation:**
+**The hull number plate classification has been conducted by using the feature match method (SIFT (Scale-Invariant Feature Transform) algorithm for feature extraction and KNN (K-Nearest Neighbor) for match the feature), this is the visualization for clearly explanation:**

 ![alt text](https://github.com/aguspray001/IFSA2--Surveillance-System-Illegal-Fisihing-Prevention-Using-Convolutional-Neural-Networks/blob/master/Result/feature%20match/gabung.png)